 Yes, they are.
 In fact, Hognose Snakes are one of the best beginner pet snakes out there.
 They are easy to feed, like being handled, and don’t grow too large.

 Perfect for first time snake owners or long time enthusiasts.
 Also, they have the cutest little upturned snout.
 This species is commonly regarded as one of the cutest snake species to own as a pet.
+They also don’t require that large of a snake enclosure, so that’s another plus.

 How Big do Hognose Snake Get?